wolfeidau/wolfeidau_site/_posts/2014-03-02-configuring-a-simple-ipv6-network.md

 Now as we can see in our original diagram we now need to route packets between the `aaaa::1/64` network assigned to our mesh.

-Given we need to enable routing between macbook B and the Mesh Thing we need the local wireless network to provide an IPv6 prefix for auto configuration of this host.
+Given we need to enable routing between macbook B and the MeshThing we need the local wireless network to provide an IPv6 prefix for auto configuration of this host.

 As macbook B is going to be routing we will get it to advertise our prefix of `bbbb::1/64` on the existing wireless lan.